 Industry representatives met to discuss the modalities of industry participation on the MSG at a constituency meeting on 16 October 201713.
 The meeting minutes set three eligibility criteria for industry participation in the MSG, including being an EITI supporting company at the international level, hold a production licence (for mining companies) or an active licence (for oil and gas companies), and request to join the MSG.
 The minutes of the industry meeting in August 2018 call companies to indicate their interest in joining the MSG in time for the next company constituency renewal scheduled for December 2018.14 There is no explanation on why companies decided to exclude companies that don't support the EITI internationally or that are in exploration phase in their eligibility criteria.
 Industry stakeholders consulted only confirmed that these criteria were established to ensure strong commitment and active participation of company representatives on MSG.
-The minutes of the industry constituency to appoint its own representatives.
+The minutes of the industry constituency meetings are publicly available on the Mauritania EITI website15 and confirm the right of the industry constituency to appoint its own representatives.